Dexmachi/Ch-aronte/README.md

 secrets:
   sec_mode: "sops" # <~ charonte sec_mode is provably going to be deprecated, since sops does what the system needs with no drawbacks
   sec_file: "Ch-obolos/secrets.yml" #<- secrets file (passwords), must be secret and is REQUIRED for sec_mode "charonte"
+                                    # btw, you can commit your secrets file if they are in sec_mode sops
   sec_sops: "Ch-obolos/secrets-sops.yml" # <~ fully integrated with sops, your secrets are safe as long as you have tour gpg key
+                                         # this means that, if you use sec_mode sops, you need to backup
+                                         # your .gnupg and copy it to the live boot manually, since these are fully secret.
 ```

 ### Example of a complete file with everything in one: